I had dreamed of going to Greenland for more than 20 years and finally I made it there!

 Things that struck me about Greenland

 - It’s quite European … but in a frontier kind of way.
 I don’t know why this surprised me, given it is an autonomous county of Denmark, but it did.

 - Almost everyone under the age of 30 (at least in the major centres) speaks English, most of them extremely well.
 This makes it incredibly easy to get around and learn a little about the culture.

-- I loved exploring the Pilersuisoq stores – the chain of supermarkets in Greenland.
+- I loved exploring the Pilersuisoq stores – the big chain of supermarkets in Greenland.
 No two were the same – they all stocked different things – and this depended on what had come over in the last shipments, and what had already sold out.
 You can buy everything from fresh baked pastries to frozen goods to tinned food to pet food to guns in a Pilersuisoq!
-In fact, the hardest (and most expensive) thing to buy is fresh fruit and vegetables.
-Remember, everything gets shipped in from Denmark or Iceland!
+In fact, the hardest (and most expensive) things to buy are fresh fruit and vegetables.
+Remember, everything gets shipped in from Denmark!